-Mr. Romesh Sobti has joined the Bank as Managing Director & CEO, taking charge from Mr. Bhaskar Ghose.
+Mr. Romesh Sobti is a career banker with 43 years of experience in all 3 sectors of banking - public, foreign and private.
+He took over as Managing Director & CEO of IndusInd Bank Ltd. during the financial year 2007-08.
 Prior to this assignment, Mr. Sobti was the Executive Vice President – Country Executive, India and Head, UAE and Sub-Continent, at ABN AMRO Bank N.V.
-He joined ABN AMRO in November 1990 and graduated from the position of a Chief Manager to the Country Executive over a period of 18 years.
-In his banking career spanning 33 years, Mr. Sobti has been associated with ANZ Grindlays Bank Plc (now Standard Chartered Bank) and State Bank of India in the past.
-He holds a Bachelors Degree (Honours) in Electrical Engineering and has also done his diploma in Corporate Laws and Practice and Secretarial Practice.
+He joined ABN AMRO Bank N.V. in November 1990 and over a 17 year period, was CEO for 12 years.
+In his banking career, Mr Sobti has been associated with ANZ Grindlays Bank plc (now Standard Chartered Bank) and State Bank of India in the past.
+He holds a Bachelors Degree (Honours) in Electrical Engineering and has also done a Diploma in Corporate Laws and Secretarial Practice.

 Mr. Shanker Annaswamy holds a Bachelor of Engineering degree (B.E), in Electronics and Communications from Madras University and a Diploma in Business Management Education from AIMA, New Delhi.
 Mr. Shanker Annaswamy was the Managing Director of IBM India Private Limited from July 2004 to December 2012.
 He had also served as President and Chief Executive Officer for GE Medical Systems, South Asia and before that Managing Director of Wipro-GE Medical Systems.
 He was a member of NASSCOM’s Executive Council from 2004 to 2008 and Chairman of the CII National Committee of IP owners.
 He was also on the National Executive Committee of FICCI.
 In 2009, he was nominated to the Prime Minister's Advisory Group on Science and Technology.
 In 2009, Business Week listed him as among India’s 50 Most Powerful People.
 In October 2011, he was conferred the Best CEO – Multinational Company Award as part of Forbes India Leadership Awards 2011 for Transformational Leadership.